PcloD/SimpleUnitySingletonGeneric/README.md

 Stay tune in this repository and scripts, I'll update it constantly.
 Thanks!

 ### Credits
-You are free to use this script in your project commercial or non-commercial.
-Credits is't mandatory but will be fine.
+You are free to use this script in your project both commercial or non-commercial.
+Credits isn't mandatory but will be fine.
 Augusto Brito - https://augustobrit.github.io